SamSharaf/jvm-warmup-talk/post.md

        5151  176       3       com.epickrram.t.w.e.t.C1CompilationThresholdMain::exerciseTier3CompilationThreshold (27 bytes)

+It can be seen that in this scenario, we have not triggered the invocation threshold (i.e. invocation count < 200), nor have we triggered the back-edge threshold.
+The interpreter has correctly identified the method as being worthy of compilation, so the runtime is able to provide an optimised version for future invocations.

 ## Summary

 We have seen that for the C1 compiler when operating in tiered mode, there are 3 flags that control when a method is considered for compilation.